 P45: If you leave your employment your employer must give you a P45 (pdf).
 This is a statement of your pay and the tax, Universal Social Charge (USC) and PRSI to date deducted by your employer.
 It is an important document and you need it if:

 If your employer does not give you a P45 you should ask for it.

-P60: At the end of each tax year your employer must give you a P60 (pdf) within 6 weeks of the end of each tax year.
+P60: Your employer must give you a P60 (pdf) within 6 weeks of the end of each tax year.
 It is a statement of your pay and of the tax, USC and PRSI deducted by your employer during the year.
 It also records your Local Property Tax (LPT) deductions (if you choose to have the LPT deducted from your pay).
 The P60 is an important document.
 If you are claiming a benefit, you would send a copy of it to the Department of Social Protection as evidence of your paid PRSI contributions.

 If your employer does not issue you with a P60 or a P45 it may be that you have not been registered for PRSI by your employer.
 It also could be that you have been registered but your employer has not paid the PRSI contributions which are due or has not paid the correct amount.
 Under the Social Welfare (Consolidation) Act 1993 the employer is obliged to register all employees for PRSI, pay the correct contributions, maintain accurate records for all employees and to produce these records when requested by social welfare inspectors.
 Failure to do so can result in penalties, prosecution or both.

 If you are self-employed you are responsible for paying your social insurance contributions.
 As you are not employed the person for whom you are working is not your employer and is therefore not responsible for paying your social insurance contributions.
 The Code of Practice in determining Employment Status (pdf) contains criteria which can be used to clarify whether a person is employed or self-employed.
 The Scope Section of the Department of Social Protection makes the decision if it is not clear as to whether you are employed or self-employed.